-Tortle (2) – This is probably one of the best ways to build a Str based Rogue, as Natural Armor has got your back, literally, without needing Dexterity.
+Tortle (2) – This is probably one of the best ways to build an Str-based Rogue, as Natural Armor has got your back, literally, without needing Dexterity.

-Triton (2) – There’s a lot of features and casting here, which makes it hard to rate a solid 1, that said it’s not a particularly good pick even for a Strength Rogue.
+Triton (2) – There are a lot of features and casting here, which makes it hard to rate a solid 1, that said it’s not a particularly good pick even for a Strength Rogue.